-When you go to your doctor’s office, you may have noticed that you may have seen your doctor but for a short time at the end of your visit.
+When you go to your doctor’s office, you may have noticed that you have seen your doctor but only for a short time at the end of your visit.
 As a matter of fact, a study showed that doctors spend only a few minutes per patient, including post-visit case work outside the examination room.

 Healthcare today is much more complex.
 It takes a team approach to provide the best care.
 When caring for patients, primary care practitioners often coordinate treatment across a range of specialists, providers, and facilities.
 Although led by a physician, the healthcare team is multidisciplinary – this means that it includes a range of supportive and licensed providers who are involved not only in providing care services but also in ensuring access, coordination, and continuity of care to all patients.